 One of the most successful German-engineered luxury automotive brands, Audi AG delivered about 1.845 million vehicles globally in 2019.
 In the U.S., Audi sold just over 224,000 vehicles in 2019 and launched the brand’s first fully electric vehicle, the Audi e-tron – one of four fully electric models coming to the U.S. market in the next two years.

 According to Audi, global deliveries of its e-tron increased by a massive 86.8% in the first half of 2020, compared to the same period last year.
-The increase, occurring in spite of the pandemic, has seen a total of 17,641 e-trons delivered around the globe.
+The increase, occurring in spite of the pandemic, have seen a total of 17,641 e-trons delivered around the globe.
 In Norway, which has a huge EV appetite, an incredible 92% of all Audi car deliveries there were e-trons.

 In May 2018, the VW Group, which owns Audi, committed US$48 billion towards creating electric vehicle batteries and outfitting 16 factories to build electric vehicles by the end of 2022.
 Globally, the brand aims to be CO2 neutral by 2050.

 The 2021 Audi Q4 Sportback e-tron is a 4-door, 5-passenger, all-electric coupe crossover built on a Volkswagen MEB platform.
 MEB stands for Modularer E-Antriebs-Baukastern, which, translated from German, stands for Modular Electric Propulsion Platform; a modular substructure for electric vehicles.
 The smart architecture consolidates electronic controls, reduces microprocessors, safely houses electric batteries, and advances the new driver-assistance technology that will be offered in many vehicles within the next 5 to 10 years.
 The Sportback’s MEB platform dramatically contributes to the car’s sporty, precise handling by keeping the high-voltage, 1,124 lb battery system low to the ground, enclosed in a flat block beneath the passenger compartment.
-The Sportback’s low center of gravity is at a level similar to that of a sedan.
+Sportback’s low center of gravity is at a level similar to that of a sedan.
 Its axle load distribution is near-perfectly balanced at 50:50.

 The e-tron and e-tron Sportback are the first and second fully electric vehicles in the Audi lineup, helping to propel the brand’s commitment to 30% of the U.S. model lineup being fully or partially electrified by 2025.
 For 2021, these two e-trons are offered with optimized drive system hardware and software adjustments, which have improved efficiency, resulting in an EPA-estimated range of 222 miles for the e-tron (an increase of 18 miles), and an EPA-estimated range of 218 miles for the Q4 e-tron Sportback.
 The Q4’s EPA-estimated MPGe (city/highway/combined) is 76/78/77.